charliecalvert/CloudNotes/Assignments/ExpressJQuery.md

     }
 ```

-**NOTE**: *The above code should appear in **Control.js**.
+**NOTE**: _The above code should appear in **control.js**.
 As a rule, it makes no sense to place JavaScript code in a Jade file.
 The purpose of a Jade file is to create HTML.
-It is not a place for, or a means of creating, JavaScript.*
+It is not a place for, or a means of creating, JavaScript._

 ## Step Five: Lists {#lists}